Wake up, it's time to go to school again

 (2) Try to put yourself down at about the same time each night, and rise at the same time each morning.
 This seems to get one's body, mind, and whatever else into a less shocking and more automatic routine.
 This more disciplined approach to sleep may also deliver more energy during the day.

-As for tips: Try implementing a relaxing nighttime routine to help you get to sleep earlier.
+As for tips: Try the A!Sleep online self-assessment for personalized feedback on your sleep habits and check out the related Q&As below and the ZZZ tips.
+You can also try implementing a relaxing nighttime routine to help you get to sleep earlier.
 You can also try preparing for your day the night before so you don't have to rush around in the morning.
 Once you get out of bed in the morning, you might try grabbing some breakfast, some light exercise, or even listening to music to wake you up before you get to school.
 If it's at all possible to schedule an interesting first class or two, you might even just leap out of bed with eager anticipation.

 Rise and shine!